Homological Mirror Symmetry for Calabi-Yau hypersurfaces in projective space: The relative Fukaya category

 Given a tuple of anchored Lagrangian branes $\bm{L}$ with associated generators $\bm{p}$, and an element $\bm{d} \in \Z^k_{\ge 0}$, we choose a labelling $\ell$ such that $\bm{d}(\ell) = \bm{d}$, and define the coefficient of $r^{\bm{d}}p_0$ in $\mu^s(p_s,\ldots,p_1)$ to be

 where, if $\bm{d} = (d_1, \ldots, d_k)$, we denote

-and $\#$ denotes a signed count of the zero-dimensional part of the moduli space, with signs defined according to the canonical isomorphism of orientation spaces given by Lemma \ref{lemma:gradmorb}.
-We observe that this is a finite count, by Corollary \ref{corollary:mcompreg}.
+and $\#$ denotes a signed count of the zero-dimensional part of the moduli space, with signs defined according to the canonical isomorphism of orientation spaces given by Lemma \ref{lemma2:gradmorb}.
+We observe that this is a finite count, by Proposition \ref{proposition2:posmon} (if $M$ is positively monotone) or Proposition \ref{proposition2:cyrel} (if $M$ is Calabi-Yau).
 Note that, while the affine Fukaya category is not curved (any holomorphic disk with boundary on an exact Lagrangian is constant, since it has zero energy), the relative Fukaya category may be curved.

-It follows from the index computation in Lemma \ref{lemma:gradmorb} that the structure maps $\mu^s$ define a $\bm{G}(M, D)$-graded $A_{\infty}$ deformation of the affine Fukaya category over $R_{\bm{a}}$.
-This is why we can define our coefficient ring $R_{\bm{a}}$ to be a completion of the polynomial ring in the category of $\bm{G}(M,D)$-graded algebras, rather than in the category of algebras: the coefficient of $p_0$ in $\mu^s(p_s, \ldots, p_1)$ may involve an infinite sum of monomials $r^{\bm{d}}$, but all of these coefficients will have the same $\bm{G}(M,D)$-degree.
+It follows from the index computation in Lemma \ref{lemma2:gradmorb} that the structure maps $\mu^s$ define a $\bm{G}(M, D)$-graded $A_{\infty}$ deformation of the affine Fukaya category over $R(M,D)$.
+This is why we can define our coefficient ring $R(M,D)$ to be a completion of the polynomial ring in the category of $\bm{G}(M,D)$-graded algebras, rather than in the category of algebras: the coefficient of $p_0$ in $\mu^s(p_s, \ldots, p_1)$ may involve an infinite sum of monomials $r^{\bm{d}}$, but all of these coefficients will have the same $\bm{G}(M,D)$-degree.

 Observe that the order-$0$ component of $\mu^s$ counts disks that completely avoid the divisors $D$, and therefore coincides with the definition of the structure maps in the affine Fukaya category.